0xSoEasY/ROPemporium/README.md

 ## Contribution

-Feel free to contribute and propose your solving scripts for somes MIPS and ARM versions of challenges :)
+Feel free to contribute and propose your solving scripts for somes MIPS and ARM versions of challenges :blush: